Best & Worst Chevrolet Corvette Years

 • 2008-2009: Engine valve problems (ouch!) and fuel tank leaks

-These models faced recalls for headlight failures, power steering leaks, and defective steering sensors.
-Not exactly the worry-free ‘Vette life you’re after.
+These models faced recalls for headlight malfunctions, power steering leaks, and faulty steering sensors.
+Not exactly the carefree ‘Vette life you’re pursuing.

 Want the full scoop on recalls?